Unbreakable Machine-Doll: Anime

-A 12-episode anime television series adaptation, produced by studio Lerche, aired in Japan between October 7 and December 23, 2013.
-The series appeared first on AT-X and later on Tokyo MX, ytv, TV Aichi and BS11.
+There was a 12-episode anime series adaptation, produced by the studio Lerche, and aired in Japan between October 7 and December 23, 2013.
+It appeared first on AT-X and later on Tokyo MX, ytv, TV Aichi and BS11.
 Funimation simulcasted the series on their video portal.
 The series is directed by Kinji Yoshimoto and written by Yūko Kakihara, with character designs by Atsuko Watanabe and music by Masaru Yokoyama.
 The series covers the first three novels.
 The series' opening theme is "Anicca" by Hitomi Harada and its ending theme is "Maware!
-Setsugetsuka" (回レ! 雪月花) by Hitomi Harada, Ai Kayano and Yui Ogura. produced by Hige Driver Six original video animation episodes were released with the Blu-ray Disc and DVD volumes (one with each) between December 25, 2013, and May 28, 2014.
+Setsugetsuka" (回レ! 雪月花), sung by Hitomi Harada, Ai Kayano and Yui Ogura, produced by Hige Driver.
+Six original video animation episodes were released with the Blu-ray Disc and DVD volumes (one with each) between December 25, 2013, and May 28, 2014.
+Following Sony’s acquisition from Crunchyroll, the series got moved to Crunchyroll.